Crimes Act 1961

 You could also call this:

-If a police officer asks you to help them arrest someone they think has committed a crime, you are allowed to help.
-You can assist the officer unless you know for sure that there’s no good reason to believe the person did something wrong.
+If a constable asks you to help them arrest someone, you are allowed to assist.
+You can help unless you know there's no good reason to think the person did anything wrong.
+The constable must believe the person has committed an offence.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.